-To receive feedback on this issue, IOSCO addressed specific questions to stakeholders during the fact-finding exercise.
-IOSCO asked ESG rating and data products providers to identify practical steps that could be taken to improve the usability and reliability of the information companies currently disclose.
+To receive feedback on this issue, IOSCO addressed specific questions to stakeholders during the fact-finding exercise and also included a request for further information at the consultation stage.
+IOSCO asked ESG ratings and data products providers to identify practical steps that could be taken to improve the usability and reliability of the information entities currently disclose.
 Respondents suggested the following:

-- companies could, to the extent possible, use one existing report as their primary form of ESG disclosure, such as an annual sustainability report.
-Respondents noted that this would help place the reporting of ESG data on par with financial data. - companies could work to ensure consistency of the KPIs referred to in these reports, for example by making clear where figures are being restated from a previous year, making clear the scope of the figures that are being presented, and providing time series information where possible. - More transparency about the timing of disclosures and dialogues with ESG rating and data products providers.
-For example, respondents suggested that if, at the start of the year, companies were to publish a calendar for when and where their ESG disclosures were to be made, this would help ESG rating and data products providers align their review frequencies with the availability of information. - more dialogue between companies and ESG ratings and data products providers to understand when ESG ratings and data products will be subject to review/update to ensure both are aware of when engagement may be beneficial to address information gaps, or errors/omissions in ESG rating and data products.
+- entities could, to the extent possible, use one existing report as their primary form of ESG disclosure, such as an annual sustainability report.
+Respondents noted that this would help place the reporting of ESG data on par with financial data.27 - entities could work to ensure consistency of the KPIs referred to in these reports, for example by making clear where figures are being restated from a previous year, making clear the scope of the figures that are being presented, and providing time series information where possible. - entities could provide more transparency about the timing of disclosures and dialogues with ESG ratings and data products providers.
+For example, respondents suggested that if, at the start of the year, entities were to publish a calendar for when and where their ESG disclosures were to be made, this would help ESG ratings and data products providers align their review frequencies with the availability of information. - there could be more dialogue between entities and ESG ratings and data products providers to understand when ESG ratings and data products will be subject to review/update to ensure both are aware of when engagement may be beneficial to address information gaps, or errors/omissions in ESG ratings and data products.

-Based on the fact-finding exercise, IOSCO believes that there are some areas that could be improved from the users' perspective.
+Based on the fact-finding exercise and consultation responses, IOSCO believes that there are some areas that could be improved from the users' perspective.